samvk/postcard-creator/README.md

 4. When decided, they'll be asked to write an optional backside message, as well as some information about themselves, and the recipient.
 5. Finally, the postcard is emailed, and the greeting card generator resets<sup>✝</sup>.

-<sup>✝</sup> All information besides recipient data is saved for easy repetition.
+<sup>✝</sup> All information except recipient data is saved for easy repetition.

 #### Notes